 What to pack really depends on the time of year that you go to Puglia.
 In general, essential items include a bathing suit, sunscreen, hat, and comfortable, breezy clothing.

-Pack comfortable shoes for wandering through uneven village streets and rocky coastline.
+Pack comfortable shoes for wandering through uneven village streets and rocky coastlines.
 Italians are fashionable, so it’s a good idea to pack some nicer clothing, especially for fancier meals!

 The Best Itinerary For Puglia